Spartacus (The Farm album): Composition and lyrics

-"All Together Now" began as "No Man's Land", which Hooton had written after the reaction from right-wing press towards Michael Foot wearing a coat that resembled donkey jacket in November 1981.
+"All Together Now" began as "No Man's Land", which Hooton had written after the reaction from right-wing press towards British politician Michael Foot wearing a coat that resembled a donkey jacket in November 1981.
 Alongside this, Hooton had read newspaper articles about the Christmas truce during the First World War, which he learned about from training as a history teacher.
 "No Man's Land" consisted of six verses sections and lacked a defined chorus.
-For a few years, Grimes wanted to pair the words with the music of a TV advert, which featured a version of Pachelbel's Canon in D. The band did not attempt to match them until after they had bought the aforementioned sampler; while it worked, the song still was void of a chorus section.
+For a few years, Grimes wanted to pair the words with the music of a TV advert, which featured a version of Pachelbel's Canon in D. The band did not attempt to match them until after they had bought the sample; while it worked, the song still lacked a chorus section.
 They refined the song while in the studio, where they came up with an appropriate chorus.
 At Suggs' recommendation, the six verses were cut down to three, and half of the music for the chorus was similarly dropped.
 He then included a sample of Sid Vicious' rendition of the 1969 song "My Way" during the middle eight.
 At Farley's suggestion, the band wanted to include a beat they knew from a hip hop record.
-As they were unable to recreating it in a London studio, a member of their entourage was tasked with going to Hooton's house in Liverpool to retrieve it.
+As they were unable to recreate it in a London studio, a member of their entourage was tasked with going to Hooton's house in Liverpool to retrieve it.
 When they sampled the drum loop, they found that it was partially out of synch with the music they had recorded.